 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
-Latest data for Japan, the euro area and the UK are 'flash' February figures; all others are for January.
+Latest data for February, except for Brazil services.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-See also PMIs for other Asia-Pacific economies on slide 96.
+See also PMIs for other Asia-Pacific economies on slide 101.
 Sources: US Institute for Supply Management; IHS Markit; JP Morgan; Caixin; Refinitiv Datastream.
 Return to "What's New".